Why monitoring and assessment relates to UNCCD mandate?

 ).
 Quantitative measures on the status and trends of desertification and land degradation are required to support policymakers and environmental managers in monitoring the effectiveness of their activities and in identifying national and global priorities for action.
 The text of the UNCCD notes that DLDD “is caused by complex interactions among physical, biological, political, social, cultural and economic factors”.
 Therefore, monitoring and assessment of DLDD must effectively address complex human-environment interactions.

 The COP mandated the CST to advise on how best to measure progress on the achievement of strategic objectives 1, 2 and 3 of The Strategy.

 delivered some important recommendations on ways to improve the global monitoring and assessment of dryland degradation to support decision-making in land and water management.

-An iterative process for the refinement of impact indicators
+An iterative process for the refinement of progress indicators

 - a scientific peer review process which involved more than 100 technical experts (September 2010-May 2001)

-- a pilot exercise to test the impact indicator at national level (July-October 2011)
+- a pilot exercise to test the indicators at national level (July-October 2011)

-- the activities of the as hoc advisory group of tecnical experts (AGTE) for impact indicator refinement (July 2012-August 2013)
+- the activities of an ad hoc advisory group of tecnical experts (AGTE) (July 2012-August 2013)

-for the first time using two impact indicators: land cover status and poverty rate.
+for the first time using two indicators: land cover status and poverty rate.

 The Land Degradation Assessment in Drylands (LADA